vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 P.I.
 24. 20-23 Tirthakoti-V 84.121, P.I, 38.38 (same

-verse in both) Tosalaka-(the guhya name of Vişnu
+verse in both) Tosalaka-(the guhya name of Viṣnu

 is Garudadhvaja here) Nr.q. by T.K. p.
 252. Is it the same as Ptolemy's Tosalei (p.
 230) and the Tosali in Asoka's Dhauli Inscriptions (C. I. I. pp. 92 and 97) and the Nāgārjuni konda Inscription (E. I, vol. XX. at p.
 23)?
 Tosali (modern Dhauli in the Puri District) was the chief city of northern Kalinga in the days of